tanvir-ahmed-m4/com0com/ReadMe.txt

       command> install PortName=COM# -

+Q. I have to somehow add a "fake" PNP device in device manager and have it connected under COM3.
+I use PNPComSimulator (http://www.bds.dogma.net/pnp_part2.htm), which can fake a PNP Serial device's response when polled by DevManager.
+   Is it possible to have the device manager look for PNP equipement via com0com?
+A. Yes, it is.
+The simplest way is to put the port to the Ports class, for example:

+   1. Launch the Setup Command Prompt shortcut.
+   2. Install the pair of ports, were one of them has name COM#, for example:

+      command> install 0 PortName=COM# -

+   After installing the Ports class port you can invoke the system-supplied advanced settings dialog box to change the port name to COM3 by this way:

+      command> change CNCA0 PortName=?

 Q. Is it possible to configure the com0com to randomly corrupt the data?
 It would be nice to have this feature so that we can test our application robustness.